What Are the Big 5 Personality Traits?

 Extroversion

-Extroversion, also sometimes spelled extraversion, describes a continuum between being very outgoing and very reserved.
+Extroversion, sometimes spelled extraversion, describes a continuum between being outgoing and reserved.
 Extroverts typically gain energy from social interactions – socializing with other people helps them feel recharged and inspired.

 Some of the common characteristics of people high in extroversion include being: